-Fujifilm X100S versus Leica X Typ 113
+Fujifilm X100S vs Leica X Typ 113

-The Fujifilm X100S and the Leica X (Typ 113) are two digital cameras that were revealed to the public, respectively, in January 2013 and September 2014.
+The Fujifilm X100S and the Leica X (Typ 113) are two digital cameras that were officially introduced, respectively, in January 2013 and September 2014.
 Both the X100S and the X Typ 113 are fixed lens compact cameras that are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 16.1 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is somewhat larger (3 percent) than the Fujifilm X100S.
 Moreover, the X Typ 113 is markedly heavier (9 percent) than the X100S.
 In this context, it is worth noting that neither the X100S nor the X Typ 113 are weather-sealed.

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the X Typ 113 is 1 percent bigger.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.